pmwcs/pmwcs/src/icon/README.md

   import { MyIconComponent } from '@pmwc/icon';
   <MyIconComponent name="search" />

-  // 2) Now you are using RMWC, lots of components are instances of Icons
+  // 2) Now you are using PMWC, lots of components are instances of Icons
   // You need to be able to delegate the handling of an icon prop to your own component import { TextField } from '@pmwc/textField';
   import { Chip } from '@pmwc/chip';